programspeakersbook nowwhy gowho goesjustify

 We welcome input from the industry – if there’s a topic you’d like to see on the program, or you’d like to contribute through presentation of a session, get in touch with us: [email protected]

-A trip to the Queensland Air Museum was on the social program as part of the Sunshine Destination Experience at the Australian Event Awards and Symposium in 2017.
+Everyone (and everything) stays grounded during a trip to the Queensland Air Museum for a social event during the Australian Event Awards and Symposium 2017.